jupyter/nbviewer/nbviewer/templates/faq.md

 ### What is nbviewer?

-IPython Notebook Viewer (or nbviewer in short) is a free webservice that allows you to see **static html** versions of hosted notebook files.
-As long as a notebook is **publicly** available, by giving its url to nbviewer you should be able to view it.
+IPython Notebook Viewer (or nbviewer for short) is a free webservice that allows you to share **static html** versions of hosted notebook files.
+If a notebook is **publicly** available, by giving its url to nbviewer you should be able to view it.

-You can also directly browse collections of notebooks through github repositories directly on nbviewer
+You can also directly browse collections of notebooks in public GitHub repositories directly on nbviewer.

-### Bookmarklets, browser extension
+### Bookmarklet and browser extensions

-Access bookmarklets, chrome extension and more [here](http://jiffyclub.github.io/open-in-nbviewer/).
+A bookmarklet and extensions for Chrome and Firefox can be found  [here](http://jiffyclub.github.io/open-in-nbviewer/).

-### I've got a 5xx/4xx error on a notebook.
+### I got a 5xx/4xx error on a notebook.

 Nbviewer tries to get notebooks from the url given.
-If the remote location doesn't respond or the file nbviewer receives is not valid, you will get an error (4xx).
+If the remote location doesn't respond or the file nbviewer receives is not valid, you will get an error (typically 400).
 Check that the remote file still exists and that you can convert it locally with nbconvert.

+If it's a 5xx error, it's probably a bug in nbviewer.

 ### How do you render notebooks?

-Nbviewer uses IPython's `nbconvert` to export `.ipynb` to HTML.
+Nbviewer uses IPython's `nbconvert` to export `.ipynb` files to HTML.

-If you have IPython installed you can have access to the same functionality and many more formats by invoking
+If you have IPython installed you have access to the same functionality and many more formats by invoking
 `ipython nbconvert` at a command line.
-Starting in IPython 2.0 you should be able to export notebooks in other formats using the `file` menu in the IPython notebook application.
+Starting in IPython 2.0, you should be able to export notebooks in other formats using the `file` menu in the IPython notebook application.

 ### Where is nbviewer hosted?

-Nbviewer is hosted on [Rackspace](http://rackspace.com) who kindly gives the IPython open source project hosting.
-Thanks to them we are able to offer nbconvert as a service for free.
+Nbviewer is hosted on [Rackspace](http://rackspace.com), who kindly provide hosting for the IPython open source project.
+Thanks to Rackspace, we are able to operate nbconvert as a free service.

-### I want to remove/update a notebook on nbviewer.
+### I want to remove/update a notebook from nbviewer.

 We do not store any notebooks on the nbviewer website.
 You have to find the original place where the notebook is hosted to update/remove it.